 About a year ago, I was at a coffee shop being interviewed about one of my books.
 After the discussion, I sat down and struck up a conversation with a young man.
 He had heard the interview, and as we talked, he shared that he was an atheist.

 I really enjoyed my conversation with him.
 He was intelligent, listened to my responses, and countered with some ideas of his own.
-I was ready to talk (’cause I’m a talker and I love getting to know new people), but not as prepared to share truth with him as I wish I had been.
+I was ready to talk (’cause I’m a talker and I love getting to know new people), and the Holy Spirit began to lead me to share some questions that really made him think.

 Prepared to Share Truth: Lessons from Huldah